Peer-to-Peer Payment (P2P)

 Real-World Example: Splitting the Bill

-1Payment: Alice pays the full $200 with her credit card to earn points.
+1Payment: Alice puts the entire $400 on her credit card to simplify the process and earn travel points.

-2Request: Alice sends a "request" for $50 to Bob, Charlie, and Dave via Venmo.
+2Request: While still at the table, Alice opens her P2P app and sends a request for $100 to Bob, Charlie, and Dave.

-Result: P2P payments solve the "coordination problem" of social spending.
+Result: P2P payments resolve the "coordination problem" of social spending, allowing for frictionless financial interactions among friends without the need for cash.

 FAQs